Kindle Paperwhite, Instant Pot, and other gifts you can buy for less than $100:

 Anker's Soundcore Wakey may be the best clock radio you can buy for the money.
 Not only does it sound better and play louder than your typical clock radio, but it has an integrated wireless charging dock for Qi-enabled smartphones, which includes all the iPhones and Samsung smartphones from the last few years.
 What's also appealing is that there's a companion app (yes, it's also a Bluetooth speaker) that allows you to program in your preset FM radio station favorites and dim the LED clock to your liking.

-Currently, the black version is less expensive ($72) while the white version costs $89.
-You can guess that white is more popular.
+Currently, the black version is less expensive ($74) while the white version costs $89.

 For a lot of people, Apple's original HomePod was too pricey at $350, though it's now come down in price to $300 and sometimes less.
 Enter the HomePod Mini, a very compact Wi-Fi speaker that costs a lot less ($99) and plays bigger than you'd expect for its small size.
 Yes, it's more appealing to those invested in Apple's ecosystem and comfortable with Apple's voice-assistant Siri, which drives the speaker, but the price is right and you can pair two HomePod Minis to create stereo sound or combine several to create a multiroom audio system (you can link them to the original HomePod, of course).